-- (2) The Director shall give the applicant no less than 10 days' notice of: - (A) The date, time, and place of the formal hearing; - (B) The adverse matters upon which the Committee relied in denying admission; - (C) The applicant's right to review in the office of the Director those matters in the Committee file pertaining to the applicant's character and fitness upon which the Committee may rely at the hearing; and - (D) The applicant's right to be represented by counsel at the hearing, to examine and cross-examine witnesses, to adduce evidence bearing on moral character and general fitness to practice law and, for such purpose, to make reasonable use of the court's subpoena power. - (3) The hearing before the Committee shall be private unless the applicant requests that it be public.
-The hearing shall be conducted in a formal manner; however, the Committee shall not be bound by the formal rules of evidence.
-It may, in its discretion, take evidence in other than testimonial form and determine whether evidence to be taken in testimonial form shall be taken in person at the hearing or by deposition.
-The proceedings shall be recorded and the applicant may order a transcript at the applicant's expense. - (4) If after the hearing the Committee is of the opinion that an adverse report should be made, it shall serve on the applicant a copy of the report of its findings and conclusions and permit the applicant to withdraw an application within 15 days after the date of the notice.
+- (A) the adverse matters on which the Committee relied in denying certification; and - (B) the choice of withdrawing the application or requesting a formal hearing. - (2) Requesting Formal Hearing.
+Within 30 days after receiving the notice, the applicant may file with the Committee a written request for a formal hearing.
+If the applicant fails to file a timely request for a formal hearing, the applicant's application will be deemed withdrawn.
+If the applicant requests a formal hearing within the 30-day period, the request will be granted. - (3) Rules of Procedure for the Formal Hearing.
+The formal hearing must be conducted by the Committee under the following rules of procedure: - (A) Notice; Applicant's Rights.
+The Director will give the applicant no less than 10 days' notice of: - (i) the date, time, and place of the formal hearing; - (ii) the adverse matters upon which the Committee relied in denying admission; - (iii) the applicant's right to review in the office of the Director those matters in the Committee file pertaining to the applicant's character and fitness upon which the Committee may rely at the hearing; and - (iv) the applicant's right to be represented by counsel at the hearing, to examine and cross-examine witnesses, to adduce evidence bearing on moral character and general fitness to practice law and, for such purpose, to make reasonable use of the court's subpoena power. - (B) Privacy; Evidence.
+The hearing before the Committee is private unless the applicant requests that it be public.
+The hearing will be conducted in a formal manner, but the Committee is not bound by the formal rules of evidence.
+The Committee may, in its discretion, take evidence in other than testimonial form and determine whether evidence to be taken in testimonial form will be taken in person at the hearing or by deposition.
+The proceedings must be recorded, and the applicant may order a transcript at the applicant's expense. - (C) Report.
+If after the hearing, the Committee determines that an adverse report should be made, the Committee will serve the applicant with a copy of the report of the Committee's findings and conclusions and permit the applicant to withdraw the application within 15 days after being served with the report.
 The Committee may, in its discretion, extend this time.
-If the applicant elects not to withdraw, the Committee shall deliver a report of its findings and conclusions to the court with service on the applicant.

-(i) Review by the Court.
+If the applicant elects not to withdraw, the Committee will deliver a report of its findings and conclusions to the court with service on the applicant. - (j) Review by the Court.

-- (1) The Committee shall deliver a report of its findings and conclusions to the court for its approval in the case of any applicant for admission after a formal hearing. - (2) After receipt of a Committee report, if the court proposes to deny admission, the court shall issue an order to the applicant to show cause why the application should not be denied.
-Proceedings under this Rule shall be heard by the court on the record made by the Committee on Admissions. - (3) Except for the review by the court provided in this paragraph (j), no other review by the court of actions by or proceedings before the Committee shall be had except upon a showing

-- (A) of extraordinary circumstances for instituting such review and - (B) that an application for relief has previously been made in the first instance to the Committee and been denied by the Committee, or that an application to the Committee for the relief is not practicable.
+- (1) In General.
+If after receiving a Committee report, the court proposes to deny admission, the court will order the applicant to show cause why the application should not be denied.
+Proceedings under this Rule 46(j) will be heard by the court on the record made by the Committee on Admissions. - (2) Extraordinary Circumstances.
+Except for the court review provided in Rule 46(j)(1), the court will not review actions by or proceedings before the Committee except upon a showing: - (A) of extraordinary circumstances for instituting such review; and - (B) that an application for relief has previously been made in the first instance to the Committee and been denied by the Committee, or that an application to the Committee for the relief is not practicable.